 High ARPU and growth in your user base are great signs.
 However, if you are struggling to acquire users while maintaining a high average revenue per user (ARPU), it may be time to re-evaluate your prices, as they may be too high in relation to the market.

 Let's take a look at an example of two companies that provide products with similar functionalities:

 Company A's MRR from all of their customers is $2,000, and their ARPU is (2000/4) = $20.

 Company B's MRR is $50, and ARPU is (100/4) = $25.

 As you can see from the example, even though the ARPU of company B is high compared to that of company A, it has acquired only a small number of customers.

 This can be an issue for the company when there are many potential customers available in a large market.
 Decreasing the product price could help company B acquire more customers and capture more of the market share.

 ARPU helps you to target the right set of customers

-Net Revenue Retention (NRR) is another critical metric to measure the performance of a SaaS business.
-It represents the percentage of recurring revenue generated from your current clients over a specific time.
+Net revenue retention (NRR) is another critical metric to assess the performance of a SaaS business.
+It represents the percentage of MRR generated from your active users over a specific time.
 With the help of ARPU, you can calculate NRR.

-When it comes to expanding a SaaS business through the current customer base, sustaining net recurring revenue and avoiding revenue churn is the most crucial objective for the SaaS business owner.
-Thus, ARPU helps business owners to calculate NRR accurately.
+When it comes to expanding your SaaS business through the current customer base, sustaining net MRR and avoiding revenue churn should be your main objective.